agriboed/docker-nginx-php-mysql/README.md

 * In case you're going to use MySQL as well then run instead of command above:

-`docker-compose -f docker-compose.mysql build`
+`docker-compose -f docker-compose.mysql.yml build`

 * Then run:

-`docker-compose up -d`
+`docker-compose up -d` or `docker-compose -f docker-compose.mysql.yml up -d`

 * After open your browser with: